-Workshops are held in the Center for Faculty Excellence in the Henry Madden Library unless otherwise noted.
+Workshops are held in the Center for Faculty Excellence, second floor of the Henry Madden Library unless otherwise noted.

 New to Canvas?
 This hands-on workshop will go over the tools in Canvas including creating modules, setting up assignments, generating quizzes, and setting up discussions.
 The workshop is intended to give you the basic tools necessary to build your course content in Canvas.
 Course communications including notification preferences, announcements, messaging, and more.
 Managing your gradebook, using SpeedGrader, and communicating via the gradebook will also be addressed along with setting up groups, using sections to better manage your course, and leveraging course analytics.